ExameneJ/FoodTruckProject/README.md

 This project consist of user being prompted to enter a name, rating and food type of truck.
 After entering upto 5 food trucks.
 You will be presented with a menu to list all food trucks, or highest rating

+You will be prompted to enter upto five food trucks but.
+If you enter quit for name.
+You will exit this option.
+After that you will be presented with a menu to perform multiple actions.
+Choose the number of the menu item.

 ### Lesson learned
 <ul>
   <li>Creating own to tostring Method</li>